-In Richmond and Henrico In the past four weeks case rates do not appear to be disproportionately impacting any race or ethnicity.
+In Richmond and Henrico In the past four weeks case rates do not appear to be disproportionately impacting any race or ethnicity in a substantial way.
 This is a reversal of the proportions seen in cumulative case counts where Black and Latino populations had disproportionate disease burden compared to the white and asian american or pacific islander populations.